Learning quantum many-body systems from a few copies

-\paragraph{Combining TC with the maximum entropy principle} Suppose now that we have that each of the $E_i$ acts on at most $l_0$ qudits.
+Suppose now that we have that each of the $E_i$ acts on at most $l_0$ qudits.
 Then, by using e.g. the method of classical shadows, we can estimate the expectation values of all $E_i$ up to $\epsilon$ with failure probability at most $\delta>0$ with $\cO(4^{l_0}\epsilon^{-2}\log(m\delta^{-1}))$ samples.
-For the rest of this article we will set the probability of failure to $\delta=\textrm{poly}(n)^{-1}$ and suppress it.
 From our discussion above, we see that this is enough to obtain a state $\sigma(\mu)$ satisfying Eq.~\eqref{equ:relativeentropydensity}.
 Further assuming that we have a TC with some constant $\alpha>0$ for $\sigma(\lambda)$ we conclude that: